 What is hammer toe?

-Symptoms of hammer toe:
+There are stages of hammer toe:

 A physical examination by a doctor will usually be able to confirm a diagnosis of hammer toe.
 You may also have an X-ray if bone or tendon damage is suspected.
 The X-ray can also show the severity of the hammer toe and be helpful for surgical planning.

 What are the causes of hammer toe?

 Hammer toes usually appear as a result of muscle imbalance to the toe.

 Muscles act across the toe joints and tend to work in synchrony to bend and straighten the toes.
 If they become imbalanced and the toe is held in a flexed (bent) position for long enough, the muscles and the joint structures themselves tighten further and can no longer stretch out.